-I really haven’t made homemade bread other than using a bread maker but now that I’ve got all this time at home and trying to limit my trips to the grocery store unless they are absolutely necessary, it has allowed me time to experiment with different bread recipes.
+I really haven’t made homemade bread other than using a bread maker but now that I’ve got all this time at home.
+I try to limit my trips to the grocery store unless they are absolutely necessary.
+It has allowed me time to experiment with different bread recipes.
 This is when I found this Simple 3 Ingredient No Knead Dutch Oven Bread.

 I sat down and figured out how much it cost to make this loaf, I purchased a 25lb bag of AP flour and a 5oz jar of yeast, I already had salt.

 Here’s how it broke down: Flour .27 cents, Yeast .04 cents, Salt .01 cent…….that adds up to .32 cents and you can round up for the electricity used so each loaf is around $0.40 cents to make.
 The most delicious bread for soups, stews, spaghetti, I love to toast it and put butter and honey on it.

 Love this design?
 You can get gorgeous designs by using a Proofing Basket

 Here’s what you need for Simple 3 Ingredient no knead dutch oven bread:

 - 1/4 Teaspoon yeast (not rapid rise) Quick Tip: Keep the yeast in your freezer, it will last so much longer.

 - 1 teaspoon salt

 - 1 1/2 cups very hot water (amount can vary)